BUY THE DVD HERE

-Shot in stunning HD and boasting 5.1 surround sound, Brighter Days finds JJ (vocals, guitar and harmonica) and his band — Andrew Trube on lap steel and electric guitar, Anthony Farrell on organ and piano, Art Edmaiston on saxophone, Dennis Marion on trumpet, Todd Smallie on bass and Anthony Cole on drums — swimming in and out of thick grooves and hot, funky riffs.
-JJ prowls the stage, ripping notes from his guitar, singing with preacher-like conviction, telling stories overflowing with organic truths, breaking down the wall between audience and performer.
-“I’ve always felt that music opens the door,” says Grey, “but we’ve got to walk through it together.”
+Shot on January 22, 2011 at the Variety Playhouse in Atlanta, Georgia in stunning HD and boasting 5.1 surround sound, Brighter Days finds JJ (vocals, guitar and harmonica) and his band — Andrew Trube on lap steel and electric guitar, Anthony Farrell on organ and piano, Art Edmaiston on saxophone, Dennis Marion on trumpet, Todd Smallie on bass and Anthony Cole on drums — giving everything they have.
+Singing and telling stories with preacher-like conviction, JJ breaks down the wall between the audience and the performer.

-Both as a film and a live concert CD, Brighter Days perfectly captures Grey’s power as a writer, his passion as a vocalist, his spontaneous, potent guitar and harmonica playing, and his mesmerizing stage presence.
-As old fans know well and new ones keep discovering, a JJ Grey & Mofro show is a joyous musical celebration shared between Grey and his audience, with each driving the other to greater heights.
-With Brighter Days and an overflowing tour schedule, the bond between Grey and his fans grows deeper as JJ Grey’s future looks brighter and brighter with each passing day.
+Both as a film and a live concert CD, Brighter Days perfectly captures Grey’s power as a performer and writer, as well as the talent of his heavy-hitting band Mofro.
+As old fans know well and new ones keep discovering, a JJ Grey & Mofro show is a musical celebration shared between Grey and his audience, with each driving the other to greater heights.
+With Brighter Days and an overflowing tour schedule, the bond between Grey and his fans grows deeper and JJ Grey’s future looks brighter with each passing day.

 Jim Hendrix Jim Hendrix: The Dick Cavett Show

 Sonic Youth Sonic Youth 1991: Year Punk Broke

 Silence of the Lambs

 Fantastic 4 – Rise of the Silver Surfer